lablup/backend.ai-docs-webui/docs/mount_vfolder/mount_vfolder.rst

 Create a Compute Session with Mounted Folders
 =============================================

+.. note:: Objectives

+   * Mount persistent storage folders when creating a compute session
+   * Data can be managed independently from the life cycle of the compute session

 When you start a compute session, the user has access to the ``/home/work/`` directory, and the normal directores and files created under ``/home/work/`` will disappear when the compute session is destroyed.
 This is because compute